dmerejkowsky/blog/content/post/2017-10-18-my-javascript-workflow.md

 }
 ```

-You may be wondering why the user secret is a `Uint8Array` inside the Tanker class, but a base64 string in the `OpenOptions`.
+You may be wondering why the user secret is a `Uint8Array` inside the Tanker class, but a base 64 string in the `OpenOptions`.

-The reason is that almost all cryptographic operations need `Uint8Array`, but as a convenience for the users of our SDK we let them use base64-encoded strings.
+The reason is that almost all cryptographic operations need `Uint8Array`, but as a convenience for the users of our SDK we let them use base 64 encoded strings.

-Thus, if in a test you do something like:
+Thus, if you pass an incorrect type:

 ```javascript
 import { randomBytes } from './utils';